Established in June 2008:

 How to Join

 Observers will do just that ...observe and report the amount and type of precipitation that falls at their location.
 It doesn't matter if your neighbor is already an observer, we still want you to join!
 You can submit an application here.
 Once you sign up, you will receive a login and password along with additional Washington CoCoRaHS information within 24-48 hrs.

 How it Works

 1).
 Get a Rain Gauge

-CoCoRaHS observers take measurements of precipitation using a 4" CoCoRaHS rain gauge available for less than $30 from Ambient Weather or from WeatherYourWay.
+CoCoRaHS observers take measurements of precipitation using a 4" CoCoRaHS rain gauge available for around $33 from Ambient Weather or from WeatherYourWay.

 Before an observer begins making observations, they need to be trained on properly setting up their rain gauge and learn the fundamentals of measuring precipitation.
 The training slide show is available online via the CoCoRaHS website and in-person training sessions will be scheduled from time-to-time and posted below, under Upcoming Events.
 We prefer observers attend in-person training, but realize not everyone will be able to.
 If you are interested in attending an in-person training session in your area, please contact the state coordinator.